jeffpar/pcjs.v1/docs/about/pcjs/README.md

 ### Future

-More hardware suport is targeted for version 1.20.0, including:
+More hardware support is targeted for version 1.15, including:

 + Complete EGA emulation
 + 80286 CPU emulation
 + PC AT hardware emulation

-Limited EGA emulation is currently available as of version 1.14.0.
+Limited EGA emulation is currently available as of version 1.14.

 ### History

++ v1.15 introduced PC AT (Model 5170) emulation, as discussed on our [Blog](/blog/2014/09/13/).
-+ v1.14.0 introduced limited EGA emulation, as discussed on our [Blog](/blog/2014/07/30/).
++ v1.14 introduced limited EGA emulation, as discussed on our [Blog](/blog/2014/07/30/).
-+ v1.13.0 introduced manifest files that describe software packages that can be used with PCjs.
++ v1.13 introduced manifest files that describe software packages that can be used with PCjs.
 More information on software manifests is available [here](/apps/).
 + v1.12.1 coincided with the first release of the new PCjs web server running on [Node.js](http://nodejs.org).
 The new server includes ROM and disk image conversion APIs, as well as a [Markdown](http://daringfireball.net/projects/markdown/syntax)